vcflib/bio-vcf/README.md

 where slow_check is the slow section of your query.
 As is shown earlier in this document.
 Don't forget the .call!

-### Reduce thread lines on time out
+### Reduce thread lines on timeout

-Depending on your input data and the speed filters it may be useful to tweak the number of thread lines.
+Depending on your input data and the speed filters it may be useful to tweak the number of thread lines and/or to increase the timeout.

 On really fast file systems for genome-wide sequencing try increasing --thread-lines to a value larger than 100_000.
 On the other hand if